Network SouthEast: History

 Before the sectorisation of British Rail (BR) in 1982 the system was split into largely autonomous regional operations: those operating around London were the London Midland Region, Southern Region, Western Region, and Eastern Region.
 Sectorisation of BR changed this setup by organising by the traffic type: commuter services in the south-east of England, long-distance intercity services, local services in the UK regions, parcels and freight.
 The aim was to introduce greater budgetary efficiency and managerial accountability by building a more market-focused and responsive business, rather than privatising BR completely.
 It was expected that the London and South East sector would cover most of its operating costs from revenues, in contrast to heavily subsidised rural services.

 Upon sectorisation, the London & South Eastern sector took over responsibility for passenger services in the south-east of England, working with the existing BR business units of Regions and Functions to deliver the overall service.
 Day-to-day operation, staffing and timetabling continued to be delivered by the Regions – and the sector came into existence with barely thirty staff based at Waterloo.

 On 10 June 1986, L&SE was relaunched as Network SouthEast, along with a new red, white and blue livery.
 The relaunch was intended to be more than a superficial rebranding and was underpinned by considerable investment in the presentation of stations and trains, as well as efforts to improve service standards.
-This approach was largely brought about by a new director, Chris Green, who had presided over similar transformation and rebranding of ScotRail.
+This approach was largely brought about by a new director, Chris Green, who had presided over a similar transformation and rebranding of ScotRail.
+According to Green, the new name was top of a list of two hundred provided by the advertising agency J Walter Thompson, who agreed to act as marketing consultants on condition that the advertising was part of a wider change of image.